openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjdb_manual.md

     (cjdb)
     ```

-4. cjdb cannot enter `catch` blocks using `next/s` debugging commands.
+4. cjdb cannot enter `catch` blocks via `next/s` debugging commands.

-    Cause: Cangjie uses the `LandingPad` mechanism for exception handling, which cannot explicitly determine which `catch` block will handle exceptions thrown in a `try` block via control flow, making it impossible to determine the executed code.
+    Cause: Cangjie uses the `LandingPad` mechanism for exception handling, which cannot explicitly determine which `catch` block will capture an exception thrown in a `try` block via control flow, thus making the executed code unclear.
 A similar issue exists in `clang++`.

-    Solution: Developers who need to debug code in `catch` blocks can set breakpoints within them.
+    Solution: Developers can set breakpoints in `catch` blocks if they need to debug the code within them.

     ```text
     (cjdb) b 31